Cognex-ID/phonegap-manateeworks-v3/README.md

-# PhoneGap implementation (see below for Ionic and Ionic2)
+# Manatee Works Barcode Scanner SDK PhoneGap Plugin

-Guide on how to add the Manatee Works Barcode Scanner SDK PhoneGap plugin to your project(s)
+Guide on how to add the Manatee Works Barcode Scanner SDK PhoneGap plugin to your project(s).

-**For more info, visit our website at [www.manateeworks.com/phonegap-plugin](https://manateeworks.com/phonegap)**
+NOTE: Now supporting Ionic!

+*First, make sure you have the latest software required to build PhoneGap apps.
+For more information, visit: [PhoneGap getting started.](http://docs.phonegap.com/getting-started/1-install-phonegap/cli/)*

 ## Install using CLI interface (Phonegap >6.0 and above).

-*First, make sure you have the latest software required to run phoneGap apps.
-This means Node.js and git should be on your system.
-For more information about that, visit: [PhoneGap getting started.](http://docs.phonegap.com/getting-started/1-install-phonegap/cli/)*

 Install PhoneGap: